Intellectual Property Lawyer

 Intellectual Property refers to a bundle of exclusive rights in inventions‚ brand names‚ creative or expressive works‚ and trade secrets.
 There are four core areas of intellectual property:

 - Trade Secrets

 Each unique area of intellectual property has its own requirements for protection and offers distinct rights.
-Often times a company’s intellectual property is its most valuable asset.
+Oftentimes a company’s intellectual property is its most valuable asset.
 Because our intellectual property lawyers practice exclusively in the area of intellectual property‚ we can help you ensure that your intellectual property rights are protected.
 If you are seeking an intellectual property lawyer, or if you are interested in a trademark, copyright, or patent related consultation, please contact us today.